mgnsk/balafon/README.md

 ## Syntax

 The language consists of commands and note lists.
 The commands tempo, program, control, start and stop are global commands.
-The commands timesig, velocity and channel are local (when used in bars).
-TODO: make the distinction that global commands are like global functions and local commands are like local variables.
+The commands timesig, velocity and channel, when used in bars, are local to bars.

-- #### Comments
+- ### Comments

   ```
   // This is a line comment.
   ```

-- #### Commands
+- ### Commands

   ```
   // Assign a note.